vmware-archive/node-examples/book-service/README.md

 REST endpoints allow an app user to look up books by ISBN or put new books into the service.

-This app can be run with a local Apache Geode or Pivotal GemFire cluster, or with a Cloud Cache service instance.
+This app can be run with a local Apache Geode or Tanzu GemFire cluster, or with a Tanzu GemFire for VMs service instance.
-A common development path runs locally first to iterate quickly on feature development prior to pushing the app to a PAS environment to run with Cloud Cache.
+A common development path runs locally first to iterate quickly on feature development prior to pushing the app to a TAS environment to run with Tanzu GemFire for VMs cluster.
-This app has been tested with Cloud Cache version 1.8.1.
+This app has been tested with Tanzu GemFire for VMs version 1.8.1.

 ## Prerequisites